LarryTLlama/Node-RadioText/README.md

 ## Getting streaming links
 You can find a list of streaming links at https://www.radio-browser.info/.
 (Node Radiotext isn't affliated in any way btw).
 Search for your favourite radio station and copy the URL bit.

+### Known Bugs:
+- High CPU Issues after leaving on for a while
+- Issues navigating the Main Menu after exiting to it (from main interface)
+- Pause button not working

+### Upcoming Features:
+- Debug setting
+- A radio database (or perhaps getting one from an API)
+- Working audio graph